India to Cambodia and Vietnam for ~90,000 INR

 By the way, the temperatures were often relentless during the month of May in Cambodia and distributed rainfall sets in across Vietnam in that time.
 So the best time, as most recommends, to visit might be from November to April but understandably prices will be more during any peak holiday season.

 If you have reached do far, appreciate your patience and enthusiasm for reading through my experiences.
 I hope it helps you plan your travel to these charming destinations.
 Thanks to SAMIK BHATTACHARYA for planning this wonderful trip and related finances alongside me.
-Meanwhile, for all my travel stories, you can follow my Instagram handle @driftingmeridians.
-Please clap and share this story with your network.
+Meanwhile, for all my travel stories, you can follow my Instagram handle @driftingmeridians and my travel blog Drifting Meridians.
+Please clap and share this story with your network and if it really helps you plan one, I would be delighted to receive a shout-out for Drifting Meridians on your social media handles.
 Cheers!